psaishya/learning-github/README.md

 shubhashish is lazy

-no he is not he is very hardworking handsome guy he is mad
+no he is not he is very not hardworking guy he is mad

 segreuryir wr wua getheurti shfnbsguiyetu hgfjdgsskhgb,vmnghjkjhdhfjgkl main ko change